Sheffield Tap Bar opened on 5th December 2009 with 20 draught ales and over 250 bottled beers from around the world.

 Style: Porter - English

-Style: Pale Ale - Other
+Style: Pale Ale - New Zealand

 Ready to start drinking socially?
 Get the Untappd app here!